 - New passenger cars have a minimum 12-month dealer guarantee from the date of sale or 20,000km, whichever occurs first, from the manufacturer.

-- Used passenger cars under 10 years old or with less than 160,000km have a three-month or 5,000km dealer guarantee which a dealer must provide free of charge.
+- Used passenger cars under 10 years old and with less than 160,000km have a three-month or 5,000km dealer guarantee which a dealer must provide free of charge.

-- Used passenger cars over 10 years old or with over 160,000km and commercial vehicles do not have a dealer guarantee or a manufacturer's warranty, they just have to be roadworthy.
+- Used cars over 10 years old or with over 160,000km do not have a dealer guarantee or a manufacturer's warranty, they just must be roadworthy.

 Go to the warranties page for more information on dealer guarantees.